Media studies

-Media studies is a discipline and field of study that deals with the content, history, and effects of various media; in particular, the mass media.
+Media studies is an academic discipline and field of study that deals with the content, history, and effects of the mass media.
 Media studies may draw on traditions from both the social sciences and the humanities, but it mostly draws from its core disciplines of mass communication, communication, communication sciences, and communication studies.

-Researchers may also develop and employ theories and methods from disciplines including cultural studies, rhetoric (including digital rhetoric), philosophy, literary theory, psychology, political science, political economy, economics, sociology, anthropology, social theory, art history and criticism, film theory, and information theory.
+Researchers may also develop and employ theories and methods from disciplines.
+There are many different areas of disciplines that are involved in the study of media coming from culture, psychology, politics, and the economy.
+These include cultural studies, rhetoric (including digital rhetoric), philosophy, literary theory, psychology, political science, political economy, economics, sociology, anthropology, social theory, art history and criticism, film theory, and information theory.

 Origin

-Former priest and American educator John Culkin was one of the earliest advocates for the implementation of media studies curriculum in schools.
+Former priest and American educator John Culkin was one of the earliest advocates for implementing a media studies curriculum in schools.
 He believed students should be capable of scrutinizing mass media, and valued the application of modern communication techniques within the education system.
+Culkin wanted to study the effect of media on young students, highlighting how much more time they spent watching various television programs than studying.
+He shared how there was a significant cultural gap between those who had grown up in the “electronic age”, which included television.
+Older generations were more used to analog style media.
+Culkin is also credited with advising creators of the television show “Sesame Street”, due to his insights on how media could potentially affect children.
 In 1975, Culkin introduced the first media studies M.A. program in the U.S, which has since graduated more than 2,000 students.

-Culkin was also responsible for bringing his colleague and fellow media scholar Marshall McLuhan to Fordham University, and subsequently founding the Center for Understanding Media, which became the New School program.
+Culkin was also responsible for bringing his colleague and fellow media scholar Marshall McLuhan to Fordham University and, subsequently, for founding the Center for Understanding Media, which became the New School program.
+The Center for Understanding Media is credited with introducing students to the subject area of communication, education, and the arts.
+The course work included conducting research and carrying out various projects within these subjects.
 Both educators are recognized as pioneers in the discipline, credited with paving the way for media studies curriculum within the education system.